JannieI/canvas-workstation-V3/src/app/roadmap.md

     ----------
     - relook at D export: maybe export Widgets too, plus data or at least points to data.
 Amend Import to: show structure and what is valid, and if user proceeds: read Widgets to, create new records in DB, similar to ADD D and ADD W
     - show rubberband when selecting with mouse on D: mouse down and up @View controls size of pre-created Div
+    - have optional authorised recipients -> can only Send a Message / Email to these and no one else.
+    - on SAVE form: add user / group to notify that this D has been saved.
     - make it easier to see where to input data: maybe gray background ...
 Is this really necesary?
 Make baie certain as this is baie work ...
     - look at Windi.com, Wahoo ? to see how to make it easy
     - look at gartner quadrant for dv.
 Explore, visualize, transform, compute, compose